Kaosxx88/NFC-Implant-base-RSA-Encrypted-Messaging-Application/README.md

 ### IMPORTANT

 The file 'pmx3_read_keys_from_desfire.py' in the client folder of the repo, need to be modified accordly.
-In line 22 the variable self.pm3_path must be changed to the user path where the proxmark client have been dowloaded.
+In line 22 the variable self.pm3_path must be change to the user path where the proxmark client have been dowloaded.

 <br>
 ###  - Kali linux ONLY -